julwil/julwil.github.io/index.md

 ---

-## **dataloc GmbH**
+## **clinIQ**
 ## Real-Time Inventory Tracking for Hospitals
-As a side project, I founded dataloc.
+As a side project, I created the clinIQ project and founded dataloc GmbH.
 It’s mission is to help hospital staff find portable inventory (wheelchairs, beds, infusion pumps) within the hospital building to save time and increase efficiency.
 - Bluetooth Low Energy Beacons (tag inventory)
 - Crowd-sourced, distributed inventory tracking with mobile App (on staff’s smartphone)